YaelBenShalom/Turtle-Trajectories-and-Xacro-Arm/README.md

 ### Part 2:

-1. To start running the arm, run `rroslaunch homework2 xacro_arm.launch`.
+1. To run the arm launchfile on rviz, run `roslaunch homework2 xacro_arm.launch`.
+    1. to run the launchfile on rviz with gui, run `roslaunch homework2 xacro_arm.launch gui:=True`
+2. To run the arm launchfile on rviz with the marker, run `roslaunch homework2 mark_arm.launch`.